What is 360 Degree Feedback – 360 Feedback ExplainedMicah2023-10-24T15:29:54+00:00

 What is 360 Degree Feedback?

-Perhaps surprisingly, 360 feedback has been in use since 1940 , and has evolved to become an effective management tool in employee development.
-360 degree feedback grew out of the use of a training method called “T-groups” or training groups where participants met with their peers who were encouraged to share feedback in an open session facilitated by a trained moderator.
+People have been using 360 Degree Feedback since 1940.
+It was first used to help train pilots during World War II.
+It grew out of the use of a training method called ‘T-groups’ (training groups) where participants met with their peers who were encouraged to share feedback in an open session facilitated by a trained moderator.

-This feedback process typically consists of answering questions from a survey or assessment evaluating an individual on behaviors or workplace competencies identified as necessary for success within a given organization.
-The 360 degree feedback process was difficult to administer for early adopters because of the time and effort needed to collect paper forms, tabulate the data, and produce a summary report.
+Over time, the process evolved to consist of answering questions from a survey or assessment that evaluated the participant on behaviors and workplace competencies identified as necessary for success within a given organization.
+For many years, the 360 Degree Feedback process was difficult to administer because of the time and effort needed to collect paper forms, tabulate the data, and produce a summary report.

 As leaders rise through the ranks of their organizations, they tend to receive less feedback about themselves and their performance.
-This dynamic occurs as colleagues and associates are afraid of displeasing those in leadership positions above them.
-Therefore, they give less than frank feedback regarding a leader’s performance, and the feedback they do provide tends to be shallow and superficial.
+This is because colleagues and associates may be afraid to displease those in leadership positions above them.
+As a result, employees often give superficial feedback about a leader’s performance.

-The 360 feedback system provides a way for a leader to test their own view of themselves, recognize previously unseen strengths, and become aware of blind spots in their perceptions.
+A 360 Degree assessment solves this problem by providing a confidential way for subordinates to provide upward feedback and for leaders to test their views of themselves, discover their strengths, and become aware of blind spots in their working relationships.

-The survey results are aggregated so that no individual scores are shown except for those from the person’s supervisor.
-Ideally, the report is provided to the participant during a coaching session with an internal or external coach who helps them interpret the results and create a personal development action plan.
+Results are aggregated so that no individual scores are shown except for those from a person’s direct supervisor.
+Ideally, the report is provided to the participant during a coaching session with an internal or external coach who helps the participant interpret the results and create a personal development action plan.